GALLERY

 Pablo Vivaracho Hernandez/ istock

-‘And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life: and man became a living being.‘ Genesis 2.7
+‘And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life: and man became a living being.‘

-This supposed account of creation from the book of Genesis could hardly be more different to the currently accepted narrative of evolution.
+This account of creation from the book of Genesis could hardly be more different to the currently accepted narrative of evolution.
 Today we are told that when we breathe, the apparatus we use is simply the result of several billion years of unguided accidental change.

 Can the evolutionary story explain the mechanism of breathing that Genesis describes here, and which we now know so much about?